Home Guard (Sweden): Organisation

 The Home Guard with the national security forces are part of the Swedish Armed Forces' mission-based organization.
 The Home Guard is a unit and constitutes the basis for the protection of Sweden.
 It has the task of operating over the entire conflict scale, from societal support during great strains in peacetime to armed combat in times of war.

 The units of the Home Guard have a response capability that is measured in hours, as opposed to days or weeks.
 The personnel is made up of locally recruited volunteers and consists largely of experienced soldiers and officers with a background in mission-based units.

 When the Armed Forces are called in to help with forest fires, flooding or missing person searches, it often falls to Home Guard units to support the police and Rescue Services.
 Territorial surveillance, base security, escort duties, transport protection, target identification and artillery spotting are other typical Home Guard duties.

-In addition to personnel who have completed their national service or Basic Military Training, the Home Guard includes a large proportion of specialists, for example, paramedics, motorcycle orderlies and dog handlers, that are recruited and trained by voluntary defense organizations.
+In addition to personnel who have completed their national service or Basic Military Training, the Home Guard includes a large proportion of specialists, for example, paramedics, motorcycle orderlies and dog handlers, that are recruited and trained by voluntary defence organizations.